OUR HISTORY

 Elegant model in a dynamic pose wearing a full-length pleated skirt by André Laug Boutique, paired with a textured knit top that accentuates her slender silhouette.
 Photo © André Laug.

-1977, The Evolution of Fashion in Times of Social and Political Turmoil
+1977, laug's Fashion in Times of Social and Political Turmoil

 Just two years passed after the initial presentation of the feminine tuxedo, which had inspired the path toward a more masculine cut.
 But the world and Italy had since changed and in the face of political aggravation and social conflicts (from 1977 to 1980 the Red Brigade intensified its terroristic acts blaming magistrates, journalists and businesses), fashion reacted with a romantic voluptuousness that sought to soften lines on all fronts.
 Without ever abandoning his clean and structured silhouette that defined his success, André Laug refined his style presenting the 1977 S/S collection with luxurious classics, this time softer and more colorful.